thecredibleway/thecredibleway-com/docs/jesus/crediblilty/the-martyrs.md

 with more Christians reportedly dying for their faith than in all previous centuries combined.*

-Under totalitarian regimes like the Soviet Union, Nazi Germany and Communist China, countless Christians were imprisoned, tortured, or killed for practicing or spreading their faith.
+Under totalitarian regimes like the Soviet Union, Nazi Germany and Communist China, countless Christians were imprisoned, tortured or killed for practicing or spreading their faith.
 For example, **Dietrich Bonhoeffer**, a German pastor, was executed for opposing Hitler and participating in a plot to overthrow him.
 Countless clergy under the Communist rule have suffered imprisonment, torture and death.